Answering Your Questions: Surviving Heartache after being Ghosted in a Relationship

 If aerobic exercise isn’t yet in your routine, work to make it so.
 As little as 15 minutes of elevating your heart rate elevated can produce brain benefits that boost your mood, your ability to problem-solve, and how efficiently you process new information.
 There is never a better time for the benefits of exercise than when you are processing a new reality and the anxiety that comes along with it.

 - Socialize with your friends

 The support of friends and family is well known to help maximize your resilience.
-Spending time with supportive friends and family can limit loneliness, social withdrawal, and the negative emotional spiral that can accompany a sudden loss and breakup.
+Spending time with supportive friends and family can limit loneliness, social withdrawal, and the negative emotional spiral that can accompany being ghosted, a sudden loss, or breakup.
 Even if you don’t feel like it, try to be social wherever you can.
 Reach out to your friends, see them, and have conversations where ever you can.
 This will help you not feel so alone, and also orient you to the world beyond your relationship.

 - Talk and write about what happened